 This is why I fully understand how important it is to remain curious about ‘accepted norms and societal truths’.

-To question and not to take all things at face value.
+We must question assumptions, stereotypes and not take all things at face value.

-However, when personal difficulties turn chronic + seemingly unsolvable, conspiracy theories – those that offer a simple explanation, a common enemy and a glimmer of hope – become highly seductive.
+However, when personal difficulties turn chronic + seemingly unsolvable, conspiracy theories – i.e. notions that offer a simple explanation, a common enemy and a glimmer of hope – become highly seductive.

 - Social isolation